 Previously, all Al Rayan Bank accounts shared the same IBAN and BIC.
-From August 2017, all Al Rayan Bank accounts will have an individual IBAN, and the Bank will have its own BIC.
+From August 2017, all Al Rayan Bank accounts have an individual IBAN, and the Bank has its own BIC.
 Here is an example of your new IBAN, and new Al Rayan Bank BIC:

 Does this replace my sort code or account number?